garethjmsaunders/digital-code-style-guide/html.md

 These three `<meta>` elements (if used) **must** come before any other `<meta>`elements.

+Remember, `<meta>` tags should not include a self-closing trailing slash.

 A comprehensive list of `<meta>`, `<link>`, social media, and browser and platform-specific elements can be found on Josh Buchea's [HEAD GitHub repository](https://github.com/joshbuchea/HEAD).